Jcrash29/jcrash29.github.com/travels/_posts/2018-07-13-NYCamping.md

 * "Mcycles Drive Careful" - road sign. "mmmHmmm Cycles.
 Yum" - Tim/Marissa

-* "The attack on Canada has begun" - Doug
+* "The attack on Canada has begun" - Doug "Their maple syrup reserves will be ours by Christmas" - Tim

 <img src="{{site.url}}/images/travels/NYCamping/AttackOnCanada.jpeg" alt="These Helicopters look like a smiley face" style="width: 250px;" align="right"/>